Kelly Medwid M.D.

 Our residency partners with University of Miami’s School of Nursing and Health Studies in Coral Gables to host monthly simulation didactic days.
-The University of Miami’s Simulation Hospital at the School of Nursing & Health Sciences is an entire simulated hospital that includes a helipad, operating rooms, wards, an ICU, an entire wing of an emergency department, clinic, and home settings.
-The facility offers simulation with high fidelity mannequins and standardized patients, as well as procedural teaching models and ultrasound to improve our residents clinical and procedural skills.
-The facility also offers ample space for debriefing and procedural training.
+The University of Miami’s Simulation Hospital is a four-floor comprehensive simulated hospital that includes operating rooms, wards, clinics, an ICU, and a six-bed ED.
+The facility offers simulation with high fidelity mannequins and standardized patients, as well as procedural teaching models and ultrasound to improve our residents’ clinical and procedural skills.